 - 1. All degree requirements for graduation must be satisfied, with the exception of the 30-credit residency requirement. - 2.
 A minimum grade of "C" in every airframe and powerplant subject, and a minimum GPA of 2.0 in the airframe and powerplant certification curriculum are required. - 3.
 Satisfaction of all financial obligations. - 4.
 Certification preparation seminars are to be completed satisfactorily.
-All general and airframe courses must be completed by the end of the semester in which AA02 is taken.
+All general courses must be completed by the end of the semester in which GG02 is taken.
+All airframe courses must be completed by the end of the semester in which AA02 is taken.
 With PP02, an airframe certificate of completion or an airframe certificate must have been issued as a requirement prior to taking PP02, and the candidate must have completed all powerplant courses by the end of the semester in which PP02 is taken.
-Failure of any prerequisite of AA02 or PP02 requires a retake of AA02 or PP02. - 5.
+Failure of any prerequisite of GG02, AA02 or PP02 requires a retake of GG02, AA02 or PP02. - 5.
 Students receiving advanced transfer credit in the technical courses must complete a minimum of 23 certification units to receive the Aviation Training Institute's certification.
 For airframe certification only, a minimum of 23 certification units in general and airframe courses is required; for powerplant certification only, a minimum of 23 certification units of general and powerplant courses is required.
 For both airframe and powerplant certification, a minimum of 23 certification units of airframe or powerplant, or a combination, of both is required.